DOI-USGS/gw-general-models/README.md

 Genmod1.0 (available at: https://doi.org/10.5066/F72V2FDC and https://github.com/usgs/gw-general-models.git) documents subsequent revisions and improvements to the jupyter notebooks (JN) of Genmod0.1 (see section below).

-Refer to folder "gw-general-models/Genmod1.0/" for the updated files for Genmod1.0.
+Refer to folder "gw-general-models/Genmod1.0/" for updated files for Genmod1.0.

 To run the notebooks for Genmod1.0, follow instructions found in file Genmod1p0_userguide_GITHUB_README_June2018.pdf